The 35+ Best Marketing Email Newsletters: A Mega List of Examples

 One of the primary benefits of these, other than potential revenue generation, is that they give you direct ownership of your audience.

 Your social media followers or connections aren’t truly yours.
-They stay on the platform throughout all of your engagements.
+They stay on the platform.
+You engage with them solely through the platform, which can be limiting.

 Back to the discussion of the best email newsletters.